octpus123/AutoText/README.md

 - - - -
 ### 1. What is Form Filler Plus?

-   Form Filler Plus is an firefox/chrome extension to automate office work, such as automatically fill and submit web form, then automaticall download results.
+   Form Filler Plus is an firefox extension to automate office work, such as automatically fill and submit web form, then automaticall download results.

 ### 2. What is the featuer for the free version?